spiral/docs/docs/en/http/interceptors.md

 ```

 > **See more**
-> Read more about Annotated routes in the [Routing](../http/annotated-routes.md) section.
+> Read more about Annotated routes in the [HTTP — Routing](../http/routing.md#routes-based-on-attributes) section.

 You must use named parameters if more than one entity is expected: